Arlanthir/notes/programs/Godot.md

 Nodes can be part of a Group.
 This helps when you want to execute code in multiple Nodes, e.g., alerting all enemies when the player is discovered by one of them.

+## Physics

+- RigidBody: affected by gravity and physics
+- StaticBody: not affected by physics but affect others

+Inside the rigid or static body, you can have the sprite and a CollisionShape to define its bounds.

 ## Scripts

 Nodes can have scripts that run in an event-driven fashion (events are called signals in Godot).